 Mark A. Campbell, 57, President - Transportation Information Services.
-Mr. Campbell has been with the Company since 1988 and held various positions including serving as Senior Vice President, Sales and Marketing - Transportation Information Services from 2010 to September 2014 and Executive Vice President - Transportation Information Services from 2015 when he was appointed to his current position.
+Mr. Campbell has been with the Company since 1988 and held various positions including serving as Senior Vice President, Sales and Marketing - Transportation Information Services from 2003 to 2010, Senior Vice President - Transportation Information Services from 2010 to September 2014 and Executive Vice President - Transportation Information Services from 2014 to 2015 when he was appointed to his current position.